Expert Neuropsych Evaluations

 Does Minder Accept Insurance?

-If you have PPO insurance, Minder is an out-of-network provider.
-Therefore, many services may be eligible for reimbursement.
-Generally patients with PPO insurance can expect their insurance to reimburse most costs associated with completing Phase 1 of the evaluation.
-However, our fees are due up front before the first visit and we cannot communicate with your insurance provider.
+If you have a PPO insurance plan that is considered out-of-network with Minder, you would need to pay these costs out-of-pocket.
+However, most of these costs are likely eligible for reimbursement (typically 50-80%).
 Your insurance company should be able to tell you how many hours of each CPT code you can expect reimbursement and at what rate.
 After completing the evaluation, patients will be provided with a SuperBill that includes all of the appropriate CPT codes that were used.
 Below are the codes you can use to inquire about your out-of-network insurance coverage.
+Please note that if we are out-of-network, we will not be able to communicate with your insurance provider.

 Phase 1 Evaluation Codes (needed for all patients):